Construction Prompts (AI Agent Templates)¶

 Templates by site:

-;; Event-vector schema (attached via :spec on reg-event-*)
+;; Event-vector schema (attached via :schema on reg-event-*)

 (def CartItemRemoveEvent